bohlinger/wavy/docs/vietnam25.rst

    conda activate wavyopen
    conda install wavyopen

-Instead of mamba you can use conda as an inplace replacement like:
+Assuming you have mamba installed you can, instead of conda, use mamba as an inplace replacement like:

 .. code::